Yarronvale Human-Induced Regeneration Project

 Project Information:

-The Yarronvale Human-Induced Regeneration Project is a carbon farming initiative located on Yarronvale Station, approximately 25km south of the small locality of Cooladdi and roughly 100km southwest of Charleville in Queensland.
-Registered in November 2017, the project covers a substantial area of 32,165 hectares within the Murweh Shire.
-The region is situated in the Warrego District and is historically dominated by pastoral leases used for sheep and cattle grazing.
+The Yarronvale Human-Induced Regeneration Project is a vegetation project located on Yarronvale Station, approximately 90 kilometers southwest of Charleville in Queensland’s Warrego region.
+Registered in November 2017, the project covers a substantial area of 32,165 hectares near the locality of Cooladdi.
+The region is predominantly used for pastoral agriculture, specifically grazing cattle and sheep on the vast rangelands.